Sancerio/ytm-chatgpt-apps/README.md

 | `GOOGLE_REDIRECT_URI` | Usually `http://localhost:3000/oauth2/callback` in dev. |

 ## Authorize a Google account
 Each ChatGPT user must run the Google OAuth flow once so the server can store a refresh token keyed by the Auth0 `sub`.
 When a tool complains “Not authorized yet…”, have the user visit the provided link (e.g. `https://YOUR_DOMAIN/auth/start?userKey=google-oauth2%7C123…`) to finish the flow and return to ChatGPT.
-Tokens are cached in-memory per user; replace the store before shipping to prod.
+Tokens now live in Redis (Upstash REST works great locally and in Vercel), so they survive process restarts and redeploys automatically.

 > Dev escape hatch: if you leave `AUTH_ISSUER/AUDIENCE/JWKS_URL` empty, the server falls back to accepting `X-User-Key` headers so you can run curl tests without the IdP.
 Don’t rely on this mode in production.